wenyan4work/SimToolbox/README.md

 # SimToolBox
 A toolbox for object-tracking simulation.
 This toolbox contains a collection of useful tools for different tasks involved in a particle-tracking type simulation.

-At the base level the code relies on `sctl` and `Trilinos`.
+At the base level the code relies on `sctl`, `FDPS` and `Trilinos`.
 The folder `sctl` contains the Scientific Computing Template Library (`sctl`), developed by Dhairya Malhotra, and publicly available at `http://git.dhairyamalhotra.com/dmalhotra/SCTL`.
 The version included here is slightly modified.
+The folder `FDPS` contains the headers to the `Framework for Developing Particle Simulator` publicly available at `https://github.com/FDPS/FDPS`.
 The folder `Trilinos` contains an interface to the huge C++ project for distributed linear algebra and some other stuff.

 The folder `Collision` contains the routines for LCP based collision resolution algorithms, supporting both OpenMP and MPI through `Trilinos`.